-Surface water samples will be collected to characterize water quality of receiving drainages.
-Characterization will include perennial, intermittent, and ephemeral reaches of the drainage; all reaches will be characterized initially for the complete list of targeted analytes shown in Table 8- 6.
-Sampling will be accomplished using autosampling equipment collocated with pressure transducers, flow meters, and autologgers.
+Sampling will be accomplished using a combination of autosampling equipment co-located with pressure transducers, flow meters, and field collection.
 Sampling of flow events will extend across one or more years to determine seasonal variability.
 An exact schedule cannot be established because sampling events will coincide with flow within the reaches.
 Flow is not expected at all of the locations because most of the effected reaches are ephemeral or intermittent.
-Targeted analytes include analytes of interest in ground water as discussed in Section 9.
+Targeted analytes include those of interest in ground water as discussed in Section 9.0 of the SAP.